Terms and Conditions

 6.4.
 Termination will not prejudice the accrued rights and liabilities of the parties.

 7.1.
-Each party agrees to protect the other party’s trade secrets, financial information (including, without limitation, costs, pricing, profit or margin information) employees’ information (including, without limitation, identity, skills and remuneration), inventions, know-how, formulas, code, specifications, research, data sets, and any other information that should reasonably be understood to be confidential or proprietary (“Confidential Information”) except in connection with the performance of its obligations under this Agreement.
+Each party agrees to protect the other party’s trade secrets, financial information (including, without limitation, costs, pricing, profit or margin information) employees’ information (including, without limitation, identity, skills and remuneration), inventions, know-how, formulas, code, specifications, research, data sets, and any other information that should reasonably be understood to be confidential or proprietary (“Confidential Information”) except to its employees, consultants and representatives who require Confidential Information in connection with the performance of its obligations under this Agreement.

 8.1.
 No breach of any provision of this Agreement shall be waived except with the express written consent of the party not in breach.